General Assembly (UXDI Project #3)

 Sofar Sounds events are often hosted in people’s homes/apartments.
 Their concerts, called “Sofars,” are usually small enough to feel intimate (about 30 people), setting a favorable environment to meet new people, including the musicians, who typically hang out before and after their set.

-We believe that allowing Sofar Sounds’ audiences to tip musicians and engage with other attendees will not only enable musicians to make more money but also foster more meaningful connections between audiences and artists at Sofar events.
+We believe allowing Sofar’s audiences to tip musicians and engage with other attendees will not only enable musicians to make more money but also foster more meaningful connections between audiences and artists at concerts.

 In order to better understand the problem space, we had to conduct some user research to better understand how people interact at concerts.